How does the UBackTool works?

 TiAlN

-Ideal for high-speed cutting and general-purpose machining.
-Performs well in both wet and dry conditions.
+High-speed cutting and general-purpose machining.
+Works in wet & dry conditions.

 Aerospace, Automotive,